nrosvall/Wilhelmina/README.md

 # Wilhelmina - Offline Password Manager

 Wilhelmina is a free software (GPLv3+) password manager written in C++.
 Wilhelmina is meant to be easy to use, yet very secure.
-At the moment it's still under heavy development and there are no official releases available.
-First release (1.0) will follow on early October 2022.

 Wilhelmina is developed on and for Windows but should be easily portable for other operating systems.
 Android version will follow later this year.